Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/Locations/Procampur.md

 ![[Crooksnook.png|750]]

 **The Guildhall**
-Headquarters of the **Cabal of the Crown Adventuring Company (CoCaC)**, a rowdy tavern and meeting hall where hardened adventurers swap tales, plan jobs, and drown their sorrows.
+Headquarters of the **Cabal of the Crown Adventuring Company (CoCaC)**, a rowdy tavern and meeting hall where hardened adventurers swap tales, plan jobs, and drown their sorrows. [[talespire://published-board/UHJvY2FtcHVyIFRhdmVybg==/2c5845284b8c7d044cb8f38f42ac761a|TS Map]]

 **The University**
-A sprawling academy where wizards, mages, and warlocks unravel the mysteries of the Weave, surrounded by towers, libraries, and enchanted gardens.
+A sprawling academy where wizards, mages, and warlocks unravel the mysteries of the Weave, surrounded by towers, libraries, and enchanted gardens. [[talespire://published-board/UHJvY2FtcHVyIFVuaXZlcg==/9038fe9044bfa737c77f3eaa05d4d721|TS Map]]

 ![[Procampur Tavern and Collage.png|750]]

 **The Earthpast Lifetree**
 A small village nestled just outside Procampur’s walls, rich in nature’s magic.
-The druidic folk live in harmony with the ancient lifetree, their ways a quiet contrast to city life.
+The druidic folk live in harmony with the ancient lifetree, their ways a quiet contrast to city life. [[talespire://published-board/cHJvY2FtcHVyIExpZmV0cmVl/af3a859f46eec5012af75ba6896b8319|TS Map]]
 ![[Earthpast Lifetree.png|750]]